nuralogix/dfx-demo-py/README.md

 use.

-Note: The DeepAffex Cloud organizes around the concept of Studies - a DFX Study is a collection of biosignals of interest that are computed in one pass.
+Note: The DeepAffex Cloud organizes around the concept of Studies - a DFX Study is a collection of biosignals of interest that are computed in one measurement.

 ```shell
 python dfxdemo.py studies list